DevExpress-Examples/web-reporting-integrate-ai-assistant/README.md

 <!-- default badges end -->
 # Reporting for ASP.NET Core - Integrate AI Assistant

-This example integrates an AI assistant into an ASP.NET Core Reporting application.
-The user's requests and assistant's responses are displayed using the DevExtreme `dxChat` component.
+This example integrates an AI assistant into a DevExpress Reports-powered ASP.NET Core Reporting application.
+User requests and assistant responses are displayed on-screen using the DevExtreme `dxChat` component.

-The assistant serves different purposes depending on the used reporting component:
+The assistant addresses different usage scenarios based on DevExpress Reports components used:

-- **Document Assistant** is an assistant for the *Web Document Viewer*.
-This assistant analyzes the report content and answers questions related to the information in the report.
+- **Document Assistant**: An assistant for the DevExpress *Web Document Viewer*.
+This assistant analyzes report content and answers questions related to information within the report.
-- **User Assistant** is an assistant for the *Web Report Designer*.
-This assistant provides information on how to use the component, for example, how to add a new data source.
-The information is sourced from a PDF file that contains [end-user documentation](https://github.com/DevExpress/dotnet-eud) for Web Reporting components.
+- **User Assistant**: An assistant for the DevExpress *Web Report Designer*.
+This assistant offers usage-related information (how to add a new data source, etc).
+The information is sourced from [end-user documentation](https://github.com/DevExpress/dotnet-eud) published for DevExpress Web Reporting components.

 > [!NOTE]
-> To run this project on the pre-release software, install npm packages with the following command:
+> To run this project with an early access preview build, install npm packages with the following command:
 >
 > ```
 >	npm install --legacy-peer-deps